BEST IDEAS TO IDENTIFY AND PREVENT CHILD ABUSE AND NEGLECT IN CARE

 - Flinching or acting frightened around others

 - Sudden changes in school performance

 AN ATTORNEY CAN HELP YOU RESCUE A CHILD

 If you suspect child abuse or neglect and feel helpless, imagine what a small child is experiencing.
 They may be in pain, confused, alone and feel responsible for their situation – that they deserve to be neglected or abused, often because that is what their abuser, more often than not an authority figure in their life, tells them.

 These cases are complicated.
 If you suspect a child is being victimized – at their own home or in foster care – but have no direct evidence, you may have doubts about getting involved.
 At the same time, though, you may be the only person who notices something is terribly wrong.
 You may be a defenseless child’s only hope.

-The child neglect and abuse attorneys at The Deratany Firm in Chicago have extensive experience handling these complex cases across the country.
+The child neglect and abuse attorneys at Deratany & Kosner in Chicago have extensive experience handling these complex cases across the country.
 We will work with you to be certain any abuse victims are getting the attention and care that they truly deserve.
 Contact our law office today for a free consultation to learn how you can make a difference in the life of a young child.